complexdatacollective/Fresco/README.md

 ### Which browsers are supported?

 Fresco is supported on latest version of Chrome, Safari, and Firefox.
 This applies to the backend user dashboard and the participant interview experience.

+### Which devices and platforms are supported for participants?

+Participants can use any computer or tablet with a supported browser for interviews.
+Smartphones or small-screen devices are not compatible.
+Tablets should be used in landscape mode for optimal viewing during interviews.